-Туре Description Applicability Advantages Disadvantages Culvert/Flume Place steel flume pipe or culvert to allow waterbody flow.
+Type Description Applicability Advantages Disadvantages Culvert/Flume Place steel flume pipe or culvert to allow waterbody flow.
 Place ramp over culvert or flume using construction mats.
 Rock may be placed on top geotextile fabric over culvert or flume in waterbodies or ditches at road approaches to support construction traffic (refer to Figure 1 of the EPP).
 Appropriate for small or medium-sized waterbodies with or without flow and with defined channel and banks.
 Used where streamflow and fish passage are of concern.
-Limited sediment release Maintains stream flow and fish passage Sediment release when filling around the culvert/flume and upon removal Susceptible to washout during high flow Icing in winter may block flow and fish passage May require bank grading Some culverts may not be able to withstand heavy construction traffic Requires specialized materials such as sand bags and select fill Source: Canadian A such as sand bags and select fill Source: Canadian Association of Petroleum Producers, Canadian Energy Pipeline Association, and Canadian Gas Association, 2005.
+Limited sediment release Maintains stream flow and fish passage Sediment release when filling around the culvert/flume and upon removal Susceptible to washout during high flow Icing in winter may block flow and fish passage May require bank grading Some culverts may not be able to withstand heavy construction traffic Requires specialized materials such as sand bags and select fill Source: Canadian A association of Petroleum Producers, Ca nadian Energy Pipeline Association, and Canadian Gas Association, 2005. traffic • Requires specialized material